wormhole-foundation/wormhole/whitepapers/0015_notary.md

 - Consumes Transfer Verifier results
 - Makes recommendations based on the verification state of the messages
 - Manages its own list of delayed and blackholed messages
-- Operates at the guardian processor level
+- Operates at the Guardian processor level

 This separation allows a separation of concerns:
 - the Transfer Verifier focuses on analysis